56kcloud/traefik-training/05-Middlewares/traefik-middlewares.md

 1. Before we begin, lets cleanup the HTTP stack  `docker stack rm traefik` If you named you stack something else use your specified name.
 If you don't remember run `docker stack ls`
 2. Change to the `05-HTTPS-and-TLS` folder
 3. Open the `docker-compose.redirect.yml` file in your favorite editor and review the `catapp` section
-4. Next, we need to seperate the two entrypoints for HTTP and HTTPS.
+4. Next, we need to separate the two entrypoints for HTTP and HTTPS.
 First, we relable HTTP

 ```yaml